-We’ve all heard that chocolate can be very harmful for dogs.
-This is a fact and most definitely not an urban legend.
-Be sure to get the full scoop here, especially if you are a pet pooch owning chocoholic!
+We’ve all heard that chocolate is harmful for dogs.
+This is a fact and not an urban legend.
+Learn more, especially if you are a pet pooch owning chocoholic!

-It’s true that chocolate can be deadly for dogs.
-Sadly, many pets have lost their lives from eating this sweet brown delicacy.
-Make no mistake about it, this is one human food that should never be given to a best buddy with no exceptions.
+It’s true that chocolate can be deadly for your dog.
+Many animals have died from eating this sweet brown delicacy.
+This is one human food that should never be given and with no exceptions.

 Though it usually takes a fair amount of canine chocolate consumption for serious toxicity, do not feed any amount.
-Many recipes, such as brownies, contain this red flagged ingredient meaning you have to be on the lookout for your dog’s sake.
+Many recipes, such as brownies, contain this ingredient so be on the lookout for your dog’s sake.

 Can I Give My Dog Chocolate?
 Answer: No, never!